Skip to content

 • Frontend (apps/web-client): React 19, TypeScript, Vite, Tailwind CSS, shadcn/ui.

-• Tools: ESLint, Prettier, Ruff (Python linting/formatting), Pyright (Python type checking), Playwright (E2E testing), Pytest.
+• Tools: ESLint, Prettier, Go Vet, Go Fmt, Playwright (E2E testing), Vitest.

 Repository Structure